 Copper stands 1.45 meters, is 15 years old and was born in Galatas.

-Copper joins the team when the number of people in the trek require him.
+Copper joins the team when the number of people on the trek requires him.

 He is a sturdy, reliable and friendly horse with years of experience of Hydra's mountain trails.